-For those enrolled in a PPO (Preferred Provider Organization) or EPO (Exclusive Provider Organization) plan, your health insurance company has matched you with a primary care physician.
+For those enrolled in a PPO (preferred provider organization) or EPO (exclusive provider organization) plan, your health insurance company has matched you with a primary care physician.
 You can change to another one at any time you choose.
-If you have not received information from your health insurance company about who your primary care physician is, contact your health insurance company.
+Contact your health insurance company if you have not received information about your primary care physician match.

-Your primary care physician will be an advocate for you, helping you to navigate the health system when you need assistance selecting the proper specialist, coordinating your care with other providers and ensuring you understand your treatment options.
-While having a primary care physician is important, you can choose to navigate the health care system on your own and you do not need permission from your primary care physician to seek treatment or a referral to see a specialist.
+Your primary care physician will help you navigate the health care system when you need assistance selecting the proper specialist, coordinating your care with other providers and ensuring you understand your treatment options.
+Having a primary care physician means you will have someone you can turn to for health care advice — whether it is preventive care, treating common illnesses and injuries or recommending a specialist when you need one.
+While having a primary care physician is important, you can choose to navigate the health care system on your own and do not need permission from your primary care physician to seek treatment or a referral to see a specialist.

 Rest assured, having a primary care physician does not change your PPO or EPO.
 You may still access any provider inside the network and do not need a referral to access specialists.
 PPO members can still choose to go out of network for a higher, pre-defined cost share.

 Will my past medical history be sent to my primary care physician?

 No, but you can request that your medical records be forwarded to your primary care physician once a relationship has been established.

 Can I switch my primary care physician?